tinc2k/cheatsheets/postgres.md

   concat("User"."firstName", ' ', "User"."lastName") AS "name"
 FROM "User";

--- count Installations by User
+-- count associated Installations to each User
 SELECT
   row_number() OVER (ORDER BY "User"."id") AS "#",
-  "User"."username",
+  "User"."name",
   COUNT("Installation"."id") AS "installations"
 FROM "User"
   LEFT JOIN "Installation" ON "User".id = "Installation"."userId"